-The City of Los Angeles General Plan Mobility Plan 2035, adopted in 2016, provides general guidance on mobility issues and goals for the City, but can only provide guidance, and not the same force as an adopted ordinance or approved specific plan.
-The Mobility Plan 2035 provides an inventory of City-designated scenic highways and includes special controls to be considered for protection and enhancement of scenic resources as well as guidelines for designated scenic highways for which there is no adopted scenic corridor plan.
-A complete list of City-designated scenic highways is provided in Appendix B: Inventory of Designated Scenic Highways and Guidelines of the Mobility Plan 2035 Element (see Attachment B).
+The City of Los Angeles General Plan Mobility Plan 2035, adopted in 2016, provides goals, objectives, policies, and action programs on mobility issues for the City.
+The Mobility Plan 2035 includes an inventory of City-designated scenic highways in Appendix B and provides interim guidelines for signs and outdoor advertising for designated scenic highways for which there is no adopted Scenic Corridor Plan (and/or any applicable specific plan or other Planning requirement) (see Attachment B).
 Scenic Highway Guidelines found in Appendix B of the Mobility Plan indicate that Corridor Plans should be developed for all identified corridors.
 This plan should address (in general):